wp-plugins/embedplus-for-wordpress/readme.txt

 1. [YouTube links on their own line](http://s.wordpress.org/extend/plugins/embedplus-for-wordpress/screenshot-1.jpg?r=618112) will automatically be upgraded into EmbedPlus videos.
 1. You can also now begin pasting EmbedPlus shortcodes within your WordPress editor.
 These shortcodes encapsulate customizations that you might wish to make.
 A new button in your post editor will appear that will start a wizard to guide you through making these customizations and getting the shortcode (see Screenshots).
 1. View plugin settings and wizard under the EmbedPlus admin tab.

+After installing, you have the option of adding our [user-friendly YouTube Analytics Dashboard](https://www.embedplus.com/dashboard/wordpress-video-analytics-seo.aspx).
+It can be a great complement to other Google Analytics plugins.
+Try it and get answers to questions like:

-1. Are you interested in learning how much your visitors are actually watching the videos you post?
-We suggest signing up now for this [popular video analytics feature](https://www.embedplus.com/dashboard/wordpress-video-analytics-seo.aspx) to start getting data today.
-Use it to supplement Google Analytics.
+* How much are your visitors actually watching the videos you post?
+* How does the view activity on your site compare to other sites like it?
+* What and when are your best and worst performers?
+* How much do the YouTube videos you embed rely on **your** site for views?

-1. **Note: If you don't see the extra features on your YouTube embeds, you might have another YouTube-WordPress plugin that needs to be deactivated first.**
+**Note: If you don't see the extra features on your YouTube embeds, you might have another YouTube-WordPress plugin that needs to be deactivated first.**

 Some really smart people have also written about installation and usage: [WP Nuggets on EmbedPlus](http://wpnuggets.com/wp-plugin-review/embedplus/).